These are the most expensive private jets owned by celebrities

 Cost: Gifted

-The Canadian rapper is among the richest musicians by net worth, with an estimated fortune of USD 250 million.
+The Canadian rapper is among the richest musicians by net worth, with an estimated fortune of USD 250 million (INR 2,070 crore approx.).
 But he practically got the aircraft for free, thanks to a deal with Canadian airline Cargojet.

 According to a May 2019 report by TMZ, Cargojet gave the aircraft to Drake in a strategic move that helps in the publicity of the company through Drake’s international trips on the aircraft — which are quite frequent and done almost always on this aircraft.